 Lulu has always aspired to be a premiere destination for authors.
 But over the years, we’ve also become a print and fulfillment partner for businesses, institutions, and publishers.
 We want to empower everyone to tell their stories and share their knowledge.

 From a technical standpoint, our Print API service may not seem like an exciting piece of news.
-APIs are usually meant for web developers, who implement the cross-platform code so the two discrete programs work in harmony.
+APIs are usually meant for web developers, who implement cross-platform code so the two discrete programs work in harmony.
 The average author might have little need for an API connection.
-In most cases, authors will be able to use our Shopify App to sell to their readers.
-You can enjoy the same direct sales connection, but avoid the technical work.
+In most cases, creators will be able to use Lulu Direct alongside Shopify or WooCommerce to sell to their readers.
+You can enjoy the same direct sales connection but avoid the technical work.

 That being said, publishers and businesses need APIs for many things.
 And here at Lulu, we understand that need, because we’ve lived in that world for the last fifteen years.
 We’ve witnessed, year after year, small and independent publishers who start up, bring on a handful of authors, publish a few books, and then eventually fold.
 Yes, of course, some small publishers succeed, and some even succeed beyond all expectations.
 We’re more concerned with the publishers who couldn’t keep up.